 [Depending on your set-up, the audio file will be played within the browser or by your mp3 player application.
 Please, contact me if you encounter any problems.]

-This is my contribution to the current selection of our Cook the Books hosted by hosted by Deb of Kahakai Kitchen.
+This is my contribution to the current selection of our Cook the Books hosted by Deb of Kahakai Kitchen.
 (You can find the guidelines for participating in the event on this page.)

 And I am contributing my fruit salad also to Souper (Soup, Salad & Sammies) Sundays, a weekly event created by Cook the Books club co-host Deb of Kahakai Kitchen.